Lukem121/ipflare/README.md

 ## Getting Started

-To use the IPFlare library, you'll need an API key.
-You can obtain your API key from the [IPFlare Dashboard](https://www.ipflare.io/dashboard/api-keys).
+To use the library, you'll need an API key.
+You can obtain your API key from the [IP Flare Dashboard](https://www.ipflare.io/dashboard/api-keys).

 ## Usage